Your Narcissistic Survival Toolkit

 • "Am I feeling bored, lonely, or triggered?"
 Acknowledge that without acting.

-• "Am I idealising the past?"
+• "Am I idealizing the past?"
 Remember love bomb moments are not the whole story.

 • "What would I tell a best friend in this scenario?"
 Give yourself that same compassion.